-B-trees are everywhere : databases, OS, etc. It's a critical data structure when you are to deal with a huge number of data.
+B-trees are everywhere : databases, OS, etc. It's a critical data structure when you are to deal with a large set of data.

 1.1.1 - Inside a B-tree

 A B-Tree contains Nodes and Leaves.
 A Node points to other Nodes or Leaves.
 Nodes contain only keys and references to child nNodes, when Leaves have Keys that are associated with Values.
 The Nodes' Keys* are used to find the right child that will ultimately contain the Value** we are looking for (if it's present)